Custom Website Design vs. Templates — Let’s settle this.

 What’s Custom Website Design really like?

-Simply put, custom website design refers to everything that goes into creating a site that is unique to a brand.
+Simply put, custom website design refers to everything that creates a unique site for a brand.

 It’s not just about fonts, colors, and logos (though these are important, too).
 A great design agency will spend time with you in one or more creative sessions until they really understand your business, your customers, and what your goals are for your site.